John Blincoe: 1999 election

-In the 1999 election, Blincoe missed out on a seat, as a list candidate under mixed-member proportional (MMP) representation, by a narrow margin once special votes had been counted.
-Initially it appeared that Blincoe would have a seat in Parliament, as well as a party member directly following him on the Labour party's list.
-With the counting of special votes, however, the Green Party crossed the minimum 5% threshold of votes and received an electorate MP, which in turn allowed them to have seats in Parliament.
-In addition, Winston Peters won the constituency seat of Tauranga by a narrow margin of sixty-two votes over a National Party candidate, and this enabled his New Zealand First party to acquire extra list seats in Parliament.
+In the 1999 election, Blincoe missed out on returning to Parliament as a list candidate under mixed-member proportional (MMP) representation by a narrow margin once special votes had been counted.
+Initially it appeared that Blincoe would have a seat in Parliament, as well as a party member directly following him on the Labour list.
+With the counting of special votes, however, the Green Party entered Parliament after winning an electorate seat and crossed the minimum 5% threshold of votes.
+In addition, Winston Peters won the constituency seat of Tauranga by a narrow margin of sixty-two votes over a National Party candidate, enabling his New Zealand First party to acquire extra list seats in Parliament.

 Once seats had been proportionally re-allocated with both the Green Party and New Zealand First in mind, fewer list seats were available for other parties, and consequently John Blincoe was not allocated a seat.